 Job Execution.
-After the model developer and data providers have released their keys to the CCU, the CCU deploys the keys into the SXPs and starts the job (9) by installing a bootloader into the IPU tiles using the autoloader.
-The bootloader fetches the application binary from host memory to each tile in 1KB blocks.
-In trusted mode, these blocks are decrypted and integrity checked by the SXPs before being written to tile memory (see Section 7.3).
-Once the application binary has been transferred, the runtime initiates execution of the job.
+After the model developer and data providers have relayed their keys to the CCU, the CCU deploys the keys into the SXPs and starts the job (9) by installing a bootloader into the IPU tiles using the autoloader.
+The bootloader is designed to fetch the application binary from host memory to each tile in 1KB blocks.
+In trusted mode, the blocks are decrypted and integrity checked by the SXPs before being written to tile memory (see Section 7.3).
+Once the application binary has been transferred, the Poplar runtime initiates execution of the job.
 During execution, tiles generate read requests for data, also in blocks of 1KB.
 In trusted mode, the blocks are fetched from host memory over PCIe, and decrypted and integrity checked by the SXPs before being written to tile memory.
 Similarly, all write requests (e.g., checkpoints and trained model) are encrypted and extended with authentication tags before being written to host memory.
-The encryption protocol is mostly transparent to the compiler, which can compile any training algorithm into binary relying on the data being in tile memory in cleartext and utilizing all available IPU compute resources.
-Finally, the IPU encrypts the trained model with a key made available only to the model receivers listed in the job manifest.
+The encryption/decryption protocol is mostly transparent to the compiler, which can compile any training algorithm into binary relying on the data being in tile memory in cleartext and utilizing all compute resources available on the IPU.
+Finally, the IPU encrypts the trained model with a key made available only to the model receivers listed, such as one or more of the parties involved, or another CPU/IPU TEE, e.g., for inference.